Suhail Ahmad Bhat

-Suhail Ahmad Bhat (born 8 April 2005) is an Indian professional footballer who plays as a striker for Indian Super League club Mohun Bagan SG and the India national team.
+Suhail Ahmad Bhat (born 8 April 2005) is an Indian professional footballer who plays as a forward for Indian Super League club Mohun Bagan and the India national team.

 Club career

 In 2017, Bhat was selected from a football camp in Srinagar to join the Sports Council Football Academy.

 Indian Arrows

 On 30 January 2022, He joined Indian Arrows during the 2021-22 I-League.
-He made his professional debut in the second match of the relegation stage coming on as a 70 minute substitute in a 1-0 win over Sudeva Delhi.
+He made his professional debut in the second match of the relegation stage coming on as a 70 minute substitute in a 1–0 win over Sudeva Delhi.
 He made seven appearances but scored no goals as Arrows finished tenth.
 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

 Mohun Bagan

 2022–23: Youth Team

 Following the disbanding of the Indian Arrows, he was left without a club.
 However, on 1 January 2023, he joined Mohun Bagan.
 He played for the U21 team in the 2023 Reliance Foundation Development League.
 He played in fifteen matches and scored eight goals with a hatrick against Mohammedan SC as the Mariners finished third in the tournament.
 He was also selected to play in the Next Gen Cup where he played in all matches and scored a goal against West Ham U21 with Mariners finishing sixth.
 He remained with the youth and reserve team for most of the season unable to break in the first team.